ArduPilot/ardupilot_wiki/common/source/docs/common-benewake-tfmini-lidar.rst

 .. image:: ../../../images/benewake-tfmini-pixhawk.png

-If the SERIAL4/5 port on a Pixhawk is being used then the following parameters should be set for the first rangefinder:
+If the SERIAL4 port on an autopilot is being used then the following parameters should be set for the first rangefinder:

 -  :ref:`SERIAL4_PROTOCOL <SERIAL4_PROTOCOL>` = 9 (Lidar)
 -  :ref:`SERIAL4_BAUD <SERIAL4_BAUD>` = 115 (115200 baud)